fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 You'll notice that in the root of your project you will have a `dev.sqlite3` file.
-The keen eye will notice that when deployed to our Nerves device, Sqlite will not be aloud to write to that directory because of the read only filesystem.
+The keen eye will notice that when deployed to our Nerves device, Sqlite will not be allowed to write to that directory because of the read only filesystem.

 That is relatively easy to solve.
 Back in our `config.exs` file uncomment this line:
 `# import_config "#{Mix.Project.config[:target]}.exs"`